rings header text

 Steps toward overcoming some of the most troublesome aspects of the ego.

 The dysfunctional conditions of the ego all revolve around our reactions to situations, and involve excessive preoccupation with "I", "me" or "mine"... my thoughts... my wants... my opinions... my preferences... my regrets... my anger... my needs.
-Excessive reactions to situations revolving around "I", "me" or "mine" often creates severe suffering for everyone involved and greatly limits one's ability to enjoy either the beauty of life or the wonders of the Divine Presence.
+Excessive reactions to situations revolving around "I", "me" or "mine" often create severe suffering for everyone involved and greatly limit one's ability to enjoy either the beauty of life or the wonders of one's True Nature.

 When a person is absorbed in self, he has no time to build his character; but when he forgets himself, he collects all that is good and beautiful.
 This is the key to the whole of life, both to worldly success and to spiritual attainment.